-When a suspect is arrested, a judge frequently issues a bail amount, or a fee that the defendant can pay to the court for his or her temporary release from jail, pending a court appearance.
-The price the judge sets for bail is predicated on the seriousness of crime, and, in the United States, it can be several thousand dollars.
-If the defendant is able to pay bail, he or she is released and required to return to court for a trial.
+When a suspect is arrested, a judge frequently issues a bail amount, or a fee that the defendant can pay to the court for his or her temporary release from jail pending a court appearance.
+The price the judge sets for bail is predicated on the seriousness of crime, and can often be a lot of money — more than a year’s wages in some cases.
+If the defendant is able to pay bail, he or she is released from jail, often with certain stipulations on travel out of the region, and is required to return to court for a trial.

 A bail bondsman usually charges a non-refundable fee of between 10% and 20% of the full bail amount.
 For example, if the judge sets bail at $20,000 US Dollars (USD), the individual must pay between $2,000 and $4,000 USD, depending on the bondsman's chosen percentage.
 In cases in which the defendant is considered a high flight risk, the bail bondsman may deny the bond altogether.